xenolightning/mouse-accelerator/README.md

 mouse-accelerator
 =================

-Icon for the Notification Area that turns Mosue Acceleration On/Off
+Icon for the Notification Area that turns Mouse Acceleration On/Off